StormbotTCL/Stormbot-TCL-Twitter-Module/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1398871633

+*	Due to being returned with error code 403 (Forbidden) and doing some digging, found out the reason was because SSL was required.
+All URLs were converted to https.
+As such, had to do some reconfiguration to the ::http:: command and register the https protocol.
+*	Added TLS package requirement
+*	Updated error return code to be more helpful.

 1388918657

 *	Fixed a small typo in the help documentation when running BOTNICK TWITTER HELP.